saycel/black-rock-forest-store-and-forward/readme.md

 # Store Records MQTT

 Follow this steps to store a new record in the database using **MQTT**.
+//replace 157.230.15.139 with ip of central server

 The format of the message:

 host:157.230.15.139
 port:1883
 topic: forest
 protocol: mqtt/tcp